 China: Wealth Management

-Banks, Stocks and Real Estate
+Banks, Stocks and Property

 Things have gradually improved, although Chinese banks are still a black box despite flotations in Hong Kong, Shanghai and even London.
-China's entry into the WTO has been a major factor, with foreign banks being allowed to open up in China.
+China's entry into the WTO has been a major factor, with foreign banks now allowed to open up in China.
 The series of CEPA agreements between mainland China and Hong Kong has also been instrumental in encouraging development on the domestic banking sector.

 Foreign banks are creating a semblance of normality in Chinese banking, but with that exception the government is both inscrutable and unpredictable, using tax policy in particular to forward its social and economic goals with very little regard for the creation of a stable investment market.